TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/FrontendsBackends/Index.rst

 ..

-For caches with a lot of read and write operations, it is important to tune the MySQL setup.
+For caches with a lot of read and write operations, it is important to tune the `MySQL`:pn:setup.
 The most important setting is :code:`innodb_buffer_pool_size`.
 A generic goal is to give MySQL as much RAM as needed to have the main table space loaded completely in memory.